 Sell or give away everything you don’t need

-Get some sponsors on board
+Get some sponsors to help out

 If you’re doing an extended overland trip then you may have something unique to offer camping, 4×4 and overland-type companies.
-In exchange for product reviews, logos on your car and professional photo or video footage you may be able to get some quality products that will benefit you on your trip.
+In exchange for product reviews, logos on your car and professional photo or video footage you may be able to get some quality products for free that will benefit you on your trip.

-We managed to get 10 sponsors onboard before we started our trip that helped immensely with the set-up of our rig and kept costs down considerably.
+We managed to get some sponsors onboard before we started our trip that helped immensely with the set-up of our rig and kept costs down considerably.
 Start by writing up a sponsorship proposal explaining what you can offer each company in exchange for products and send it in an email.
 Then be super persistent and don’t give up contacting them until they’ve at least replied to you!

-There are so many good bargains out there and when you have the time to look for them online or at op-shops (thrift stores) you can save A LOT of money.
+There are so many good bargains out there and when you have the time to look for them online or at op-shops (thrift stores) you can save a LOT of money.

 Wash your own clothes

-Using a commercial laundry a couple of times a month isn’t a massive expense.. but when you add it all up over an extended period it can be a lot.
+Using a commercial laundry a couple of times a month isn’t a massive expense, but when you add it all up over an extended period it can be a lot.
 And when doing your own laundry on the road is so easy there’s no need to spend money to wash your clothes.

 Recycle vegetable oil and use it as fuel

 Incredibly enough, after a few small modifications, a lot of diesel cars can actually run on vegetable oil!
-The older and simpler the engine is (less sensors and electronic components) the easier the conversion is to using vegetable oil as fuel.
+The older and simpler the engine is (less sensors and electronic components) the easier the conversion to using vegetable oil as fuel.

 By going to restaurants and fast food outlets you can even get barrels of used oil for free!